ahron1/airbyte_docs/drafts/statistical_analysis_postgres_1.md

 ## Data Analysis

 This section shows ways to do an exploratory analysis of the data itself - this helps in getting a "feel" of the data before digging deeper.
-Functions used in this section, such as `sum` or `avg` (average), compute their output based on the value of a number of rows.
+Functions used in this section, such as `sum` or `avg` (average), compute their output based on the value of multiple rows.
 Such functions are called *aggregate functions*.

 Aggregate functions do their computation over the rows that match the conditions in the `WHERE` clause.
 In the absence of a `WHERE` clause, the function is applied over all the rows.